CDA To Renovate Melody Food Park - UrduPoint

 CDA To Renovate Melody Food Park

-The food park will be transformed into a charming place by carrying out beautification work, a senior officer of the CDA said while confirming the development on Friday.
+The food park will be transformed into a charming place by carrying out beautification work, a senior officer of the CDA said while confirming the development.

 He said the civic agency's engineering wing would conduct a survey after Eid ul Fitr to ascertain the cost required for carrying out the civic and beautification work in the market.